cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 11.6.9 (2022-06-30) =
+* Added the product title slug attribute

+= 11.6.8 (2022-06-30) =
+* Fixed an issues with the XML version of the Google Local Product Inventory feed where the g: was missing for the field names

+= 11.6.7 (2022-06-21) =
+* Fixed an issue when a non-string was added as a key to the product data array

+= 11.6.6 (2022-06-20) =
+* Removed some debugging code

+= 11.6.5 (2022-06-20) =
+* Added XML support for Google's Local Product Inventory feeds

 = 11.6.4 (2022-06-16) =
 * Checked for compatibility with WooCommerce 6.6.0